770,000 sq. ft.

 Town Hall is currently closed and undergoing its own separate $27 million renovation on the same block.
 Constructed in 1916, the building became a Seattle Landmark in November 2012.

-The former church is received seismic upgrades, including the stabilization of the large dome above the 900-seat Great Hall; a new roof and HVAC system; new acoustic, theatrical, and audio-visual systems; a new downstairs bar and pub; and a new west entrance that will face the future woonerf.
+The former church has received seismic upgrades, including the stabilization of the large dome above the 900-seat Great Hall; a new roof and HVAC system; new acoustic, theatrical, and audio-visual systems; a new downstairs bar and pub; and a new west entrance that will face the future woonerf.